edward-martyr/shanghainese-tts/README.md

   - `*-1.wav`: produced by this model
   - `*-2.wav`: produced by the Apple model (MacBook Pro 14-inch, 2021; MacOS Ventura 13.0.1)
   - `*-3.wav`: spoken by myself
+  - `stats.ipynb`: Jupyter notebook for analysing the questionnaire results